ethyca/fides/docs/fidesops/docs/postman/using_postman.md

    1. SEND `Create/Update Postgres Dataset`
    2. SEND `Create/Update Dataset Mongo`

+Note: API calls to additional supported datastores (MsSQL, MySQL) are in separate folders within the collection.

 ## Run a privacy request
 Now, we should have all the basic pieces needed to create an Access request.